Frequently Asked Questions

 In an age when there are so many different types of “therapists”, it can be hard to differentiate among the options, and therefore a bit overwhelming to choose a direction.
 The Ontario Psychological Association has published the following chart which summarizes the education, training, and scope of some of the more common types of mental health professionals.

 Psychologists’ services are not covered by OHIP; however, most extended health care plans will cover some portion of the cost of our services.
-Private plans such as those offered to University of Western Ontario or Fanshawe students, or through Veterans Affairs or WSIB also cover services provided by a Psychologist.
+Private plans such as those offered to University of Western Ontario or Fanshawe students, or through Veterans Affairs also cover services provided by a Psychologist.
 It is best to consult your particular insurer as to coverage for services provided by a registered, doctoral-level Psychologist.

 You do not need a referral to make an appointment with us.
 If you are considering making an appointment the first step is to send us an email.
 One of us will get back to you to answer any questions you might have and to help decide whether our practice will meet your needs, and which of us might be the best fit for you based on your goals and your schedule.
 The Doctor of your choice will then contact you to set up an initial meeting and will direct you to the intake forms necessary.